eriicali/comp-3005-a4/README.md

 - getAllStudents(): Retrieves and displays all records from the students table.
 - addStudent(first_name, last_name, email, enrollment_date): Inserts a new student record into the students table.
 - updateStudentEmail(student_id, new_email): Updates the email address for a student with the specified student_id.
-- (student_id): Deletes the record of the student with the specified student_id.
+- deleteStudent(student_id): Deletes the record of the student with the specified student_id.

 ## Video:
 - https://youtu.be/XBgc1kIArmw